What Is A Saucepan? A Breakdown Of This Common Kitchen Tool

 Blanching Vegetables: Blanch your vegetables briefly in boiling water to preserve their vibrant color and delightful texture.

-Simmering Soups and Stews: Saucepan's low sides and controlled heat make them perfect for simmering soups, stews, and chili.
+Simmering Soups and Stews: A saucepan's low sides and controlled heat make it perfect for simmering soups, stews, and chili.

 Melting Ingredients: Use saucepans to melt butter, chocolate, or cheese without scorching.

-Steaming: Steam vegetables or dumplings by placing a steamer insert in a saucepan.
+Steaming: Steam vegetables or dumplings by placing a steamer insert.

-Candying: Create sugar syrups for candying fruits or making caramel.
+Candying: Create sugar syrups to candy fruits or make caramel.

 Boiling Eggs: Boil eggs to the desired level of doneness.